dddrrreee/cs140e-23win/labs/6-threads/README.md

     As you'll see in part 6: The use of a trampoline lets us handle the problem of missing `rpi_exit` calls.

-What to do `rpi_fork` :
+First, write `rpi_fork` :

-  1. `rpi_fork` should write the address of trampoline `rpi_init_trampoline` to the `lr` offset in the thread stack (make sure you understand why!) and the `code` and `arg` to some other register offsets (e.g., `r4` and `r5`).
+  1. `rpi_fork` should write the address of trampoline `rpi_init_trampoline` to the `lr` offset in the newly created thread's stack (make sure you understand why!)  and the `code` and `arg` to some other register offsets (e.g., `r4` and `r5`) --- the exact offsets don't matter.

   2. Implement `rpi_init_trampoline` in `thread-asm.S` so that
-     it moves the register holding `arg` to `r0` and does a branch and link to the register that holds `code`.
+     it loads arg` from the stack (from Step 1) into `r0`, loads `code` into another register that it then uses to do a branch and link.

-  3. To handle missing `rpi_exit`: do a call to `rpi_exit` at the end of the trampoline.
+  3. To handle missing `rpi_exit`: add a call to `rpi_exit` at the end of `rpi_init_trampoline`.

   4. To help debug problems: you can initially have the trampoline code you write (`rpi_init_trampoline`) initially just call out to C code to print out its values so you can sanity check that they make sense.

-The other big routine is `rpi_start_thread`:
+Second, write `rpi_start_thread`:

   - `rpi_start_thread` will context switch into the first thread it removes from the run queue.
 Doing so will require creating a dummy thread (store it in the `scheduler_thread` global variable) so that when there are no more runnable threads, `rpi_cswitch` will transfer control back and we can return back to the main program.
-    (If you run into problems, try first just rebooting when there are no runnable threads.)
+    (If you run into problems, first try just rebooting when there are no runnable threads.)

 What to do for `rpi_start_thread`:
   1. If the runqueue is empty, return.
   2. Otherwise: allocate a thread block, set the `scheduler_thread` pointer to it and contxt switch into the first runable thread.
+  3. You contxt-switch out of the scheduler thread once and into it once when runque is empty.

-Note, you *do not* have to do with the scheduler thread:
+What you *do not* do with the `scheduler_thread` thread:
- - Setup a stack.
+ - Initialize its stack.
  - The scheduler thread is never on the runqueue.
- - You contxt-switch out of the scheduler thread once and into it once when runque is empty.

 Tests:
-  - `4-test-one-fork.c`: There is a trivial program that it forks a single thread, runs it, and exits.
+  - `4-test-one-fork.c`: There is a trivial program that forks a single thread, runs it, and then reboots.
+I.e., you do not need to have `rpi_exit` working.
 This makes it easier to debug if something is going on in your context switching.

 ----------------------------------------------------------------------
-### Part 5: adding `rpi_exit` and `rpi_yield`
+### Part 5: implement `rpi_exit` and `rpi_yield`

-You'll now finish out the main routines:
+First, write `rpi_exit`:

-  - `rpi_exit` if it can dequeue a runnable thread, context switch into it.
-Otherwise resume the initial start thread created in step 1 (held in `scheduler_thread`).
+  - If it can dequeue a new runnable thread, context switch into it and free the old one.

-  - Change `rpi_yield` so that it works as expected and yields to the first thread on the run-queue (if any).
-Make sure you handle the case that there is no thread.

 Tests:
   - `5-test-exit.c`: forks `N` threads that all explicitly call `rpi_exit`.
+  - `5-test-restart.c`: restarts the threads package over and over.

+     If the run queue is empty: context switch into the initial start thread created by `rpi_start_thread` (stored in the `scheduler_thread` variable).

+Second, write `rpi_yield`:
+  - It should yield to the first thread on the run-queue (if any) or simply return if the run-queue is empty.

+Tests:
   - `5-test-yield.c`: forks `N` threads that all explicitly call `rpi_yield` and then call `rpi_exit`.
   - `5-test-yield-fail.c`: yields with an empty run queue.
-  - `5-test-restart.c`: restarts the threads package over and over.

 ----------------------------------------------------------------------
 ### Part 6: Handle missing `rpi_exit` calls.